dice-group/COPAAL/README.md

 2. -port YYYY (port on the host where the SPARQL service is running)
 3. -output /home/output (path to output directory to generate output file)

 AFIRMLabDemo is configured to run the US_Vice-President dataset.
-When running, you should see the following in your console
+When running, you should see the following message in your console

-``Generating result file for US-Vice-President dataset....`` Note that this run may take 13-15 mins.
+``Generating result file for US-Vice-President dataset....``

+Note that this run may take 13-15 mins.
 Once the program is finished, you can will see further instructions on how to submit the results to GERBIL platform